 Then I met Miguel Lara & Leonardo Cleto from the Tarahumara tribe.

 These guys have been running their whole lives, starting when they were kids competing in rarajipari races.
-This is a traditional Tarahumara game where contestants kick a wooden ball down mountain trails for hours (or days) at a time.
+It’s a traditional Tarahumara game where contestants kick a wooden ball down mountain trails for hours (or days).

 Both Miguel & Leonardo were clad in zapetas (loin cloths) and traditional huarache sandals made from tires and leather straps.
 They quickly noticed I was wearing huaraches too, although mine are a pair of Luna Sandals made in the US.